+The sediment slurry will be pumped into sediment bags 10 feet wide and 100 feet long.
 The sediment bags are composed of woven geofabric that is similar to ordinary sediment fencing.
 It is extremely strong material that is sewn by the manufacturer to the desired dimensions.
 The sediment bags are typically fitted with two intake ports, so the sediment slurry fills evenly.
 As the sediment bag fills, water soon begins to seep from the woven fabric.
 Such seepage continues for several hours, so the dredge contractor will rotate among 2 or 3 sediment bags to avoid overfilling.
-That is, 2 or 3 sediment bags will be actively filled sequentially - when one is filled, then the dredge pipe is connected to another bags, and so on.
+That is, 2 or 3 sediment bags will be filled sequentially - when one is filled, then the dredge pipe is connected to another bags, and so on.
 When sufficient water has seeped from a previously filled sediment bag, then it could be re-filled again.
 With the slurry mixture composed of 85 percent water, the sediment bags get refilled 5 to 6 times before there is no more sediment trapping capacity.
-It is anticipated that roughly 30 percent of sediment bags will be stacked atop already filled sediment bags.
+The seepage water from the filled sediment bags will flow atop the plastic sheeting toward a created sump located just upgradient of the vegetated corridor.
+At the sump, the seepage water will be pumped in a 4-inch diameter pipe that returns the water to Junor Lake.
+The recovery of seepage water is necessary to keep the dredge barge afloat, as well as maintain water capacity for golf course irrigation.
+No discharge to Wetland A will occur.